FredrikPedersen/Learning_Kotlin/README.md

 - 4.11 [Enums](#enums)
 - 4.12 [Imports](#imports)

+5. [Loops, and the If, When, and Try/Catch Expressions]

 ## 0 Compilation

 When Kotlin code is compiled, the Kotlin Compiler (kotlinc) takes files with the .kt extension as input and generates